ntmoore/ntmoore.github.io/papers/papers.md

-Here are some technical papers I've written.
+I put most of the technical papers I write on [arxiv.org](https://arxiv.org/search/physics?searchtype=author&query=Moore,+N+T) Here are some technical papers I've written.
 Some of them have been published in technical journals, some haven't.

 - <https://arxiv.org/abs/2301.06637> How many acres of potatoes does a society need?
 [MNCOSE 2023 Slides](./notes/MN_COSE_2023/summary.md)
 - <https://arxiv.org/abs/2301.00013> Don't throw that video away!
 Reference Frames can fix Video Analysis with a Moving Camera.
 Published in Physics Education, Dec 2023